oxsecurity/megalinter/docs/descriptors/r_lintr.md

 <!-- /* cSpell:disable */ -->
 ### How the linting is performed

-- lintr is called one time by identified file
+- lintr is called one time by identified file (`file` CLI lint mode)

 ### Example calls